 - An autosomal DNA test is the most common DNA test kit on the market currently and tests for DNA inherited from both of your parents.
 The test results will also include random DNA inherited from your grandparents, great-grandparents, etc.

-- Autosomal tests are a good starting point for anyone who has not yet taking a DNA test.
+- Autosomal tests are a good starting point for anyone who has not yet taken a DNA test.

 - For higher level relationships (above 2C) you may need to expand the number of people tested for accurate results.